 15 min read

-A step-by-step guide for a smooth migration from Quip to Coda.
+A step-by-step guide for a smooth migration from Quip to Superhuman Docs.

-Bringing your team’s work from Quip into Coda should feel like moving into a space with a bit more room to think.
+Bringing your team’s work from Quip into Superhuman Docs should feel like moving into a space with a bit more room to think.
 Your documents, spreadsheets, comments, and @mentions come along for the ride.
-After they land in Coda, they’re ready to plug into stronger tables, automations, and Packs that help your team work faster and stay in sync.
-This guide walks you through the move from Quip to Coda, step by step.
-It highlights what's different in Coda, helps you focus on the few things that need your attention, and makes it clear what to do next, so you're never left guessing, even on your first import.
-Along the way, you'll avoid surprises and set up a clean foundation your team can build on.
-The goal is simple: a migration that feels organized, predictable, and quite possibly a bit satisfying.
+After they land in Superhuman Docs, they’re ready to plug into stronger tables, automations, and Packs that help your team work faster and stay in sync.
+This guide walks you through the process of moving from Quip to Superhuman Docs, step by step.
+It highlights what’s different in Superhuman Docs, helps you focus on what needs your attention, and makes it clear what to do next so you’re not left guessing, even on your first import.
+Along the way, you’ll avoid surprises and set up a clean foundation your team can build on.

 • Preparation steps